kevin-green-workshare-com/git-commit-hooks/fogbugz/README.md

 ```

-Note that you have to do this once as the configuration is kept on a file on your local home (no need to do this step for every repository you setup the hook against)
+Note that you have to do this *only once* as the configuration is kept on a file on your local home (no need to do this step for every repository you setup the hook against)

 **How does it work?**